-- (19) The number of people allowed in a shared space or publicly accessible area may be subject to a separate specified density measure or cap under the Open Premises Directions and, in those circumstances, the density quotient will not apply. - (20) Despite subclauses (17), (18) and (19), an employer is not required to comply with the density quotient in respect of: - (a) any shared spaces in schools, non-school senior secondary providers, childcare or early childhood services, or higher education services used by students or children, including classrooms; and - (b) clinical areas of a hospital; and

-- (c) any Work Premises, or part thereof, that has been granted an exemption to the density quotient by the Chief Health Officer in writing, including on specified conditions, on the basis that: - (i) the work is urgently required to be undertaken at that Work Premises, or part thereof, for the purpose of sustaining human health, safety and wellbeing; and - (ii) the work cannot be carried out, or cannot safely be carried out, while complying with the density quotient; and - (d) areas of a building that are being used for the purpose of a jury trial.
+- (19) The number of people allowed in a shared space or publicly accessible area may be subject to a separate specified density measure or cap under the Open Premises Directions and, in those circumstances, the density quotient will not apply. - (20) Despite subclauses (17), (18) and (19), an employer is not required to comply with the density quotient in respect of: - (a) any shared spaces in schools, non-school senior secondary providers, childcare or early childhood services, or higher education services used by students or children, including classrooms; and - (b) clinical areas of a hospital; and - (c) any Work Premises, or part thereof, that has been granted an exemption to the density quotient by the Chief Health Officer in writing, including on specified conditions, on the basis that: - (i) the work is urgently required to be undertaken at that Work Premises, or part thereof, for the purpose of sustaining human health, safety and wellbeing; and - (ii) the work cannot be carried out, or cannot safely be carried out, while complying with the density quotient; and - (d) areas of a building that are being used for the purpose of a jury trial, except the employer must ensure the total number of persons present in the areas that are being used for the purpose of a jury trial at any one time does not exceed the number calculated by dividing the total accessible space (measured in square metres) by 2.

 Note 1: in relation to a school, non-school senior secondary provider, education and care service, childcare or early childhood service, or higher education service, spaces for the purpose of student and children use (such as classrooms, hallways and gymnasiums) are not subject to the density quotient.
 The density quotient does, however, still apply to office areas including shared spaces that form part of an office area, spaces such as lunchrooms, photocopier room, principal's office, back of reception and resource rooms.
-The density quotient also applies to any publicly accessible areas (including in relation to a school, nonschool senior secondary providers, or childcare or early childhood service, or higher education service), and any such publicly accessible areas that are subject to the signage requirement under subclause (21).
+The density quotient also applies to any publicly accessible areas (including in relation to a school, non-school senior secondary providers, or childcare or early childhood service, or higher education service), and any such publicly accessible areas that are subject to the signage requirement under subclause (21).

-Note 2: in relation to a school, non-school senior secondary provider, childcare or early childhood service, or higher education service using facilities other than the school, childcare or higher education service premises, the density quotient of the relevant facility and the relevant requirements of the facility's COVIDSafe Plan will apply to the school, non-school senior secondary provider, childcare or early childhood service, or higher education service when using that facility.
-As an alternative to using the facility's COVIDSafe Plan, the school, non-school senior secondary provider, childcare or early childhood service, or higher education service may apply their own COVIDSafe Plan to the use of the facility, so long as it has been adjusted so that it is fit for purpose taking into account the unique features of the relevant facility.
+Note 2: in relation to a school, non-school senior secondary provider, childcare or early childhood service, or higher education service using facilities other than the school, childcare or higher education service premises, the density quotient of the relevant facility and the relevant requirements of the facility's COVIDSafe Plan will apply to the school, non-school senior secondary provider; childcare or early childhood service, or higher education service when using that facility.
+As an alternative to using the facility's COVIDSafe Plan, the school, non-school senior secondary provider; childcare or early childhood service, or higher education service may apply their own COVIDSafe Plan to the use of the facility, so long as it has been adjusted so that it is fit for purpose taking into account the unique features of the relevant facility.